andyholmes/flatter/README.md

 # Flatter

+> [!TIP]
+> This action is intended for nightly or development builds for a small project.
+> For more general CI tools and high-traffic use cases, see the official
+> [flatpak-github-actions] and [Flathub] which has a beta channel.

 Flatter is a GitHub Action for building and hosting a Flatpak repository in a static hosting environment, such as GitHub Pages.